A monoidal Dold-Kan correspondence for comodules: Introduction

 \subsection{Acknowledgment}

 The results here are part of my PhD thesis \cite{phd}, and as such, I would like to express my gratitude to my advisor Brooke Shipley for her help and guidance throughout the years.
 Special thanks to Kathryn Hess for many fruitful conversations.
+I would also like to thank Haldun Özgür Bayındır, Maxine Calle and David Chan for their help.